trendwerk/domains/README.md

 Requires WordPress 4.5+.
 Specifically meant for using domains on *subdirectory* Multisite installs.

 ## Installation
-This plugin needs Composer to manage WordPress.
-To add this plugin to your project's development dependencies, run:
+If you're using Composer to manage WordPress, add this plugin to your project's dependencies.
+Run:
 ```sh
 composer require trendwerk/domains 0.1.0
 ```